Stripped Screws

 8. Cut a Slot

-Cutting a slot into the screw head can be done with a rotary cutting tool or a multi-tool fitted witha metal blade.
+Cutting a slot into the screw head can be done with a rotary cutting tool or a multi-tool fitted with a metal blade.
 Once there is a slot in the screw, you can insert the top of a flathead screwdriver into the groove to turn the screw.

 Back to blog